 In this paper, we presented an initial exploration into the design and implementation of a true multimodal co-located system.
-We described a real world case study involving the brainstorming practices of industrial designers.
+Our focus was on the behavioural affordances of a true multi user system.
 Using this case study we explored issues that future designers of multimodal co-located systems should consider.
-We also described our architecture for managing simultaneous speech, gesture and pen inputs from multi people and multiple computers.
+We also described our architecture for managing simultaneous speech, gesture and pen inputs from multiple people and multiple computers.
 Our goal is that this would help to further the design of future multi-user multimodal systems.

 As a system, the Designers' Environment shows promise.
 While we did not do a formal study, we did present the Designers' Environment to our industrial designers.
 They commented that they enjoyed being able to touch the table and interact with notes.
 They reacted positively to the features of the Designers' Environment not available in their physical paper setting (e.g., sorting).
 Our designers also provided useful suggestions for features that our system could provide, some which were incorporated in the version of the system reported in this paper.
 Future work includes continuing the participatory design process with our industrial designers, to include note hierarchy logging and playback, support for different file formats, the ability to easily include physical media, and to evaluate the refined system in practice as designers use it to brainstorm actual product ideas.

-As a case study, the Designers' Environment helped us discover issues that we believe are valuable to the design of any true multiuser, multimodal tabletop system.
+As a case study, the Designers' Environment helped us discover issues specific to the true multi user multimodal environment that reveals some of the nuances of application development and provides insights to future designers of true multi user multimodal systems.
 Of course, we have barely scratched the surface of such systems.
-From the multimodal colocated perspective, we would like to explore the use of open speech vocabularies for things like dictation for note writing, searching and web browsing.
+From the multimodal co-located perspective, we would like to explore the use of open speech vocabularies for things like dictation for note writing, searching and web browsing.
 Other multimodal input devices could be brought to play.
 There are questions about how we would link such a multi-user, multimodal table to an equivalent distant table and group (called Mixed Presence Groupware [18]).
 And of course, we need to explore how the design issues mentioned in this paper extend to other true multi-user multimodal system designs and to include technologies such as a large digital wall display for peripheral information.